[HISTORY: Adopted by the Board of Aldermen (now City Council) of the City of Chicopee 3-19-2019 by Ord. No. 19-17. Amendments noted where applicable.]

 Best management practices shall be employed to minimize pollutants in stormwater runoff prior to discharge into a combined or separate storm drainage system or water body.

 All stormwater management facilities shall be designed to provide an emergency overflow system and incorporate measures to provide a nonerosive velocity of flow along its length and at any outfall.

 The designed release rate of any stormwater structure shall be modified if any increase in flooding or stream channel erosion would result at a downstream dam, highway, structure, or natural point of restricted stream flow or result in increased combined overflow or sewer backups.

-In addition.
-The specific standards and design criteria as detailed in MA DEP Stormwater Management Volumes One & Two March 1997 edition, must be included.
+In addition, the Specific Standards and Design Criteria as detailed in MADEP Storm Water Management Volumes One and Two, March 1997 edition, must be included.
 These standards and design criteria include but are not limited to the following:

 For new development, stormwater management systems must be designed to remove 80% of the average annual load (post-development conditions) of total suspend solids (TSS).
 It is presumed that this standard is met when: